Orlando Science Center, in partnership with the Walmart Foundation, has announced that the next Walmart $5 Day will be Sunday, Oct. 20, 2013.

 Experience the latest traveling exhibit “Sesame Street Presents The Body,” locally presented by Florida Blue with additional support from Arnold Palmer Hospital for Children, and two new permanent exhibits “Imagination Playground” and “Jurassic Ridge”; see the newest 3-D films “Monsters University 3D” and “Penguins 3D;” catch the giant-screen spectacular “Titans of the Ice Age;” or experience four floors of hands-on exhibits and live activities that will engage your family and inspire their curiosity.

 In “Sesame Street Presents the Body,” take a walk down one of the most well-known streets in America and find yourself in an engaging, multimedia learning experience that’s all about you!
 Set in the fun, familiar and reassuring world of Sesame Street, this exhibition is overflowing with an exciting collection of interactive multimedia experiences with a positive kid-friendly message about health and wellness.

 Next, sample two of the newest permanent experiences to have debuted at Orlando Science Center.
-“Imagination Playground” is an innovative play space where lightweight foam pieces of all shapes and sizes foster creativity and design.
+“Imagination Playground” is an innovative play space where lightweight foam pieces (see this) of all shapes and sizes foster creativity and design.
 Children are only limited by their imagination, creating countless settings and scenarios while stimulating deep-learning concepts like critical thinking and problem solving.